vuejs/vuex/docs/en/typescript.md

 }
 ```

-Note that all function arguments types are infered without manually annotating them including `dispatch` and `commit` in the action context.
-If you try to dispach an action (commit a mutation) that does not exist or the payload type is not valid on the declared types, it throws a compilation error:
+Note that all function arguments types are inferred without manually annotating them including `dispatch` and `commit` in the action context.
+If you try to dispach an action (commit a mutation) that does not exist or the payload type is not valid on the declared types, it throws a compilation error.

 ### Using external modules in the same namespace